 THE GREAT INDOORS

 Want to get into the wintry spirit without dealing with the sub-zero temperatures?
-Starting in November, the Royal Botanical Gardens compound becomes a bustling holiday hub that hosts musical performances, magic shows, comedians, and—of particular interest to the little ones—the annual Botanical Train Show.
-Built from 250 feet of track, the display features model trains snaking around recreations of various Canadian landmarks, like a CN Tower made out of cedar.
+Starting in November, the Royal Botanical Gardens compound becomes a bustling holiday hub that hosts musical performances, magic shows and comedians.

 No holiday season in Hamilton is complete without taking in some Christmas-movie classics at the castle-like Zoetic Theatre.
 Their interactive screenings of yuletide favourites like Elf and The Polar Express are sort of like the family-friendly versions of those fabled Rocky Horror Picture Show soirees.

 HOLIDAYS IN THE HAMMER